 The Guam Economic Development Authority (GEDA) has established a Qualifying Certificate Community Contribution (QCCC) Grant Program to support our local community and is encouraging eligible applicants to apply.
-The funding for the grant program is made possible by the community contributions from Qualifying Certificate beneficiaries.
+This grant program is paid for with funds from QC Beneficiary Guam Regional Medical City.

 - Applicants must be a registered Guam non-profit organization (NPO) or government of Guam department or agency.